se-edu/learningresources/contents/uix/accessibility.md

    * Mobility (quadriplegia, muscular dystrophy, etc.)

 At the same time, accessibility also benefits people _without_ disabilities, for example:
-   * people using mobile phones, smart watches, smart TVs, and other devices with small screens, different input modes, etc.
+   * People using mobile phones, smart watches, smart TVs, and other devices with small screens, different input modes, etc.
-   * older people with changing abilities due to ageing
+   * Older people with changing abilities due to ageing
-   * people with "temporary disabilities" such as a broken arm or lost glasses
+   * People with "temporary disabilities" such as a broken arm or lost glasses
-   * people with "situational limitations" such as in bright sunlight or in an environment where they cannot listen to audio
+   * People with "situational limitations" such as in bright sunlight or in an environment where they cannot listen to audio
-   * people using a slow Internet connection, or who have limited or expensive bandwidth
+   * People using a slow Internet connection, or who have limited or expensive bandwidth

-## How can I improve the accessibility of my websites?
+## How can I improve the accessibility of my website?

-There are many ways to improve accessibility of your website.
+There are many ways to improve the accessibility of your website.
 Below are some tips, based on the type of disabilities they address.

 ### Visual
 Users with visual impairments rely on assistive technologies such as a magnifier or a screen reader.